 Final Fight first appeared as a 1989 arcade game released by Capcom for their CPS hardware.
-It is a side-scrolling beat-em up with attacks consisting mainly of simple punching and kicking, as well as grabs, throws, aerial attacks and special moves which clear the area around the player while draining a small amount of health.
+It is a side-scrolling "beat 'em up" (or brawler) with attacks consisting mainly of simple punching and kicking, as well as grabs, throws, aerial attacks and special moves which clear the area around the player while draining a small amount of health.
 Knives, swords and pipes can also be used.
 In the original arcade release, there are three playable characters: Cody, Haggar , and Guy.

 Final Fight was originally on Capcom's CPS arcade hardware.
 It featured a dedicated cabinet with a control panel that had two buttons and a 8-way joystick.
-Although three characters where selectable only two player could play at a single cabinet.
-Cabinet Colors varied but where typically black, with large character graphics where featured on the side.
+Although three characters where selectable only two players could play at a single cabinet.
+Cabinet colors varied but were typically black, with large character graphics featured on the side.

-The SNES version, released in North America in 1991, disappointed many because it dropped the co-op play, removing arguably the most attractive element of the game and it also removes Guy as a playable character.
-Though a second version was later released in 1994, called Final Fight: Guy, where Guy was a playable character and Cody was not.
+The SNES version, released in North America in 1991 for the launch of the SNES in that territory, disappointed many because it dropped the co-op play, removing arguably the most attractive element of the game and it also removes Guy as a playable character.
+A second version was later released in 1994, called Final Fight: Guy, which added him in lieu of Cody.
 This version was available as a rental-only game from Blockbuster video stores.

-The game was re-released on the Game Boy Advance as Final Fight One.
-Final Fight: One featured small dialog exchanges before boss fights, unlockable features, and the Street Fighter: Alpha versions of Cody ,and Guy.
+Much later, the game was re-released on the Game Boy Advance as Final Fight One.
+Final Fight: One featured small dialog exchanges before boss fights, unlockable features, and the Street Fighter: Alpha versions of Cody and Guy.
+In addition, Capcom rectified the limited enemy count from the SNES port-- many instances of Final Fight One show an on-screen enemy count more faithful to the arcade port, and included cooperative play via the link cable.

 Final Fight: Double Impact was a PSN and XBLA game that was attached with Magic Sword.

-The game was also released as part of the 'Capcom Arcade' on iOS ( iPhone, iPod Touch, iPad) in 2011.
+The game was also released as part of the 'Capcom Arcade' on iOS in 2011.

 The middle of the road character of Final Fight.
-His optimal weapon is the knife, he is the only character able to use the knife without throwing it.
+His optimal weapon is the knife, and he is the only character able to use it without throwing it.
 He uses a jumping spin kick, and is Jessica's boyfriend.

 There are six stages in the first Final Fight all taking place in Metro City.